meshgmbh/m.tag/README.md

 ## Passing Data to a Component

 With the Alpine Components Package, you can easily pass data to your custom components.
-Let's explore how to do this using the <a-components-counter> custom element.
+Let's explore how to do this using the <m-counter> custom element.

 Step 1: Update the Counter Component (counter.html)